 Symptoms are usually restricted to the skin.
 This disorder does not progress to involve internal organs.
 The skin lesions may completely reverse themselves in a few months or a few years.
 In some cases, they lead to permanent disfigurement.
 Symptoms include:

 This form of the disease is typically categorized as either limited or diffuse disease.
-Many cases of limited disease begin gradually with Raynaud's phenomenon .
+Many cases of limited disease begin gradually with Raynaud's phenomenon.
 This involves swelling, tingling, numbness, blue and white color, and pain in fingers and toes.
+The fingers turn red after resolution of the symptoms.
 It is brought on by cold or emotional distress.
 The condition can progress over the years to thickened skin.

 Raynaud's Phenomenon Symptom